Chapter 3: Project Setup

 comments = new Collection<Comment>(this);

-Don't forget to add the repository to our simple DI container too:
+Don't forget to add the repository to your simple DI container too:

 export interface Services {